Yoona8/frontend-curriculum/notes/oop.md

 <details>
 <summary>MV* general info</summary>

-- ways to organize business login in an app
+- ways to organize business logic in an app
 - hierarchy
   - model
     - flat structure - all models are at the same level